-This facility is located on approximately 33 hectares of land in Silver Springs, Nevada.
-The operations consist of three treating cylinders capable of treating with oil-borne preservatives.
+This facility is located on approximately 33 hectares of land and the operations consist of three treating cylinders capable of treating with oil-borne preservatives.
 Total capacity reaches 48,000 cubic metres annually.
 Treated and white wood storage areas also exist at the site.

-For the year ended December 31, 2019, capital expenditures approximated US\$495,000 for tank, condensed vacuum pump and vacuum line replacements and the purchase of a boom lift and loader forks.
+For the year ended December 31, 2020, capital expenditures approximated US\$529,000 to install a new deaerating tank, replace condensate lines and for office upgrades.